segmentio/segment-docs/src/engage/overview/onboarding.md

 ### Authenticate your domain

-> info "SendGrid parent and subuser accounts"
+> info "SendGrid parent account"
-> In this section, you'll authenticate your domain using your new SendGrid subuser account and then set up reverse DNS with your SendGrid parent account.
-Have both login credentials on hand before proceeding.
+> In this section, you'll authenticate your domain and set up reverse DNS with your SendGrid parent account.

 Now, you’ll authenticate your domain with SendGrid and your DNS provider and [enable link branding](https://docs.sendgrid.com/ui/account-and-settings/how-to-set-up-link-branding){:target="_blank"}.
 Domain authentication protects your sending reputation by showing email providers that you’ve given SendGrid permission to send email campaigns for you.